mvemjsun/mock_server/README.md

 Images can be served using custom urls defined withing the mock server.
 Facility to upload the images is also provided.
-Mocking can becomes super easy if there are existing API endpoints that return data, existing API responses be cloned via the GET button on the home page and then modified (as of now if the API that require no client configuration are supported for cloning).
+Mocking can becomes super easy if there are existing API endpoints that return data, existing API responses be cloned via the GET button on the home page and then modified (currently only GET requests are supported).

 The cloning feature can be used if there is existing data available that can be retrieved via HTTP GET requests, this can be quickly cloned into the mock database and then modified.